 I am an artist and natural dyer.
 I make unique, small-batch textiles for the home and body using foraged plants, flowers, and organic botanical dyes.
-I received a BFA in Fiber and Material Studies from the School of the Art Institute of Chicago (SAIC) in 2008 and have been working with textiles ever since, although I have been drawn to them my entire life.
+I received a BFA in Fiber and Material Studies from the School of the Art Institute of Chicago (SAIC) in 2008.

 I mindfully collect weeds, leaves, nuts, bark and wildflowers from along roadsides, abandoned urban lots, my own backyard and from my own kitchen waste to use as natural dyes and inks.
 This way of working aligns with my values of caring for the Earth, connecting to the vast history and community of textile artists, and with my current place in life as a mom with a young child: an attempt to create an art practice that is one seamless, endless collaboration with my daily life.